lucasvallejodev/vue-notifications/README.md

 npm run dev
 ```

-### If you want to use the component you'll need to use vue 3 and install the following libraries:
+If you want to use the component on your own project you'll need to use vue 3 and install the following libraries:

 ### First you need to install tailwind and set it up
 ```sh